YuzhuoMa97/RetroSPAgwas.github.io/docs/Introduction_RetroSPAgwas.md

 - **Event**: Work on the SPAGxE algorithm was initiated.

 ### May 2022
-- **Event**: Master's thesis (DOI:10.27272/d.cnki.gshdu.2022.002946),  which was the first to propose the concept of retrospective SPA, was completed.
+- **Event**: The master's thesis (DOI:10.27272/d.cnki.gshdu.2022.002946), which initially introduced the concept of retrospective SPA, was completed.

 ![RetroSPA_timeline](https://raw.githubusercontent.com/YuzhuoMa97/RetroSPAgwas.github.io/main/docs/assets/images/RetroSPA_timeline.png)